 When not attending lectures, seminars or other timetabled sessions, you will continue learning through self-study.
 Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.

 You will be taught by experienced senior lecturers.
 All staff have extensive experience in teaching mathematics in a variety of secondary schools and have held a range of different roles and responsibilities.
 Secondary mathematics teachers will also provide you with guidance and support as your mentor whilst you are on placement in school.

 We always aim for you to enjoy your education and training in what we expect to be an extremely challenging, stimulating and rewarding degree course.
 The education modules within your degree have been designed to help you become outstanding teachers, through an incredibly enjoyable and a never-to-be-forgotten experience.Charlotte CooperProgramme Director

 There are different methods of assessment used throughout the course, which include examinations and coursework.
 All placement modules are assessed via formal observation of teaching and assessment of evidence collated.

 The vast majority of our students go into employment as qualified teachers following the course.
-There are a number of study options available to former students of this course at Canterbury Christ Church University during the Newly Qualified Teacher (NQT) year and beyond, which lead to Master's degrees in Education.
+There are a number of study options available to former students of this course at Canterbury Christ Church University during the Early Career Teacher (ECT) phase and beyond, which lead to Master's degrees in Education.

 The 2021/22 annual tuition fees for this course are: